skylovely/ServerSync-iOS/README.md

 Final Notes
 ------------

 If you found this package useful, please **Star** it on github.
-Feel free to fork or provide pull requests.
+Feel free to fork and/or provide pull requests.
 Any bug reports will be warmly received.

 [SkyLovely Pty Ltd](http://www.skylove.ly)